-READING 2: CHECKLIST FOR SEXUAL CONSENT: MAYS
+READING 9.8.1: CHECKLIST FOR SEXUAL CONSENT: MAYS

 - 1. Both partners are Mentally able to make sound and informed decisions. - 2.
-Alcohol and/or drugs have not been used to the point where either person is impaired.
-Err on the side of CAUTION! - 3.
+Alcohol and/or drugs have not been used to the point where either person is impaired. - 3.
 There is a verbal Yes. - 4.
 There is no risk of Statutory rape based on age.

-A.5 Analysing situations using MAYS
+Activity A5 Analysing situations using MAYS